emcegp/styled-android-dokka/README.md

         [256x456](static/open_close.gif)

-   , where text part is a set of **widthXheight** pixel dimensions and url is image url.
+   ,where text part is a set of **widthXheight** pixel dimensions and url is the image's src.

 1. Generates index page for the whole project with a set of high level descriptions and installation instructions obtained from module level build.gradle.